TheDRXu/UCB_Usecases/README.md

 ---

-## Known limitations

-- **Generic questions without a drug name** produce lower retrieval scores (worst observed: 0.385).
-Be specific — "What are the psychiatric side effects of levetiracetam?" retrieves better than "What are the psychiatric side effects?"
-- **ChromaDB is local only** — not suitable for multi-user production.
-Migrate to Amazon OpenSearch for production deployment.
-- **Only 2 drugs indexed** in this POC.
-Expand `DRUG_LIST` in the parser notebook to add more.
-- **No confidence threshold** — the system will answer even on low-score retrievals.
-A threshold of 0.5 is recommended for production to return "insufficient information" on poor matches.

----

-## Roadmap

-- [ ] Migrate vector store to Amazon OpenSearch
-- [ ] Add confidence threshold and graceful fallback
-- [ ] Build Streamlit UI for non-technical users
-- [ ] Add audit logging to S3 for GxP compliance
-- [ ] Expand corpus to PubMed for literature Q&A
-- [ ] Hallucination detection via LLM-as-judge

----

 ## Data source

 All label data comes from [FDA DailyMed](https://dailymed.nlm.nih.gov) — the official FDA drug label database.
 Data is free, public, and requires no login or license.